HL7/molecular-definition-data-types/input/pagecontent/use-cases.md

       - [First Allele, CYP2C19*1.002:c.661A](MolecularDefinition-example-allelesliced-cyp2c19-661a.html)
       - [Second Allele, CYP2C19*1.002:c.1016G](MolecularDefinition-example-allelesliced-cyp2c19-1016g.html)

-Please check [complete list of Haplotype examples](StructureDefinition-haplotype-examples.html) for more examples
+Please check the [complete list of Haplotype examples](StructureDefinition-haplotype-examples.html) and the [complete list of Genotype examples](StructureDefinition-genotype-examples.html) for more examples

 <!-- TODO: Add glossary of genomic terms for implementers -->